b4-nomarz/orderbook_trial_task/README.md

 Those receiver are cloned in other concurrent processes to receive the same message.
 Messages end up being skipped with each call when using mpsc channel as that is a many to one channel.

-Cons of the current implementation is that subscr channeliptions can not be created dynamically due to the lack of exposed type needed for type coersion in the binance_spot_connector_rust crate.
+Cons of the current implementation is that subscriptions to the api can not be created dynamically due to the lack of exposed type needed for type coersion in the binance_spot_connector_rust crate.
 Another con is that methods for handling ping pong and error messages were not made to keep the connection fault tolerant.
 Which will cut off the service's connection after the amount of time